 WINTEC, Inc. is a small business focused on Defense technology research and development (R&D) – while also providing avionics systems & software engineering, development, prototyping, production, and flight test support.
-WINTEC was founded in 1983 and is involved in many technology areas that include aircraft platform/stores integration, weapons systems integration/simulation, unmanned system design & development, avionics electronics and software, special test equipment, systems/subsystem emulator development, and modeling & simulation (M&S).
+WINTEC was founded in 1983 and is involved in many technology areas that include aircraft platform/stores integration, weapons systems integration/simulation, real-time embedded mission-critical software development, unmanned system design & development, avionics electronics and software, special test equipment, systems/subsystem emulator development, and modeling & simulation (M&S).
 WINTEC’s core capabilities include:

 Avionics & Stores Management System (SMS) Development

 WINTEC provides avionics and SMS development to include requirements analysis, trade studies, system/subsystem functional definition, integration concept definition, interface requirements development, weapon control algorithm/software development, test planning and procedure development.
-Key platform development programs that WINTEC has supported include the Multi-Mission Maritime Aircraft (MMA), F-117, RAH-66, F-15 Programmable Armament Control System (PACS), MQ-9 Predator B (early JDAM integration), MC-130W Dragon Spear (BMS to BRU-61 translator).
+Key platform development programs that WINTEC has supported include the Multi-Mission Maritime Aircraft (MMA), F-117, RAH-66, F-15 Programmable Armament Control System (PACS), MQ-9 Predator B (early JDAM integration), MC-130W Dragon Spear (BMS to BRU-61 translator), and IOMAX Archangel Armament Control System.
 Click here to view video.

 Avionics Software Development and Test

 WINTEC performs avionics software development for both DoD and commercial aircraft programs to include the Boeing 787, KC-47, Airbus A380, and Archangel II.
-We provide real-time embedded software development for safety critical systems – and have worked in integrated teams using CMMI Level 4 practices and procedures and independent software testing to DO-178B Level A, B, and C measurement standards.
+We provide real-time embedded software development for safety critical systems – and have worked in integrated teams using CMMI Level 4 practices and procedures and independent software testing to DO-178B Level A, B, and C measurement standards at the Prime’s facilities and System Integration Labs.
 Many of our efforts have been conducted under quick-reaction capability (QRC) program needs for a diverse set of user-unique requirements and specifications.

 Weapons System Integration